fabric/fabric/docs/usage/output_controls.rst

     of combining other context managers as well as performing its own function.
     This helps prevent your fabfile from having too many indent levels.

-See :doc:`output_levels` for details on the various output levels available, as well as further notes on the use of `~fabric.context_managers.hide` and `~fabric.context_managers.show`.
+See :doc:`output_controls` for details on the various output levels available, as well as further notes on the use of `~fabric.context_managers.hide` and `~fabric.context_managers.show`.